solbero/social-insecurity/README.md

   - `app/schema.sql`: Defines the database tables, and their relations.
   - `app/static/`: Directory containing static content.
 Files such as CSS and JavaScript can be stored here and accessed from anywhere in the application.
   - `app/templates/`: Directory containing all the HTML files in a template format.
 This allows the application to display content dynamically, by integrating logical operators and variables into HTML.
 These files are populated once the user requests one of the sites.
-- `instance/`: Directory containing the instance configuration, which is not committed to version control.
+- `instance/`: Directory containing the instance files, which is not committed to version control.
 This is where the database file and user uploads are stored.
 - `tests/`: Directory containing simple integration tests for the application.
 - `.flaskenv`: Contains the environment variables for the application.
+- `.gitignore`: Contains the files and directories that should not be committed to version control.
 - `config.py`: Contains the configuration for the application.
 - `pyproject.toml`: Contains the application dependencies and their configuration.
 - `socialinsecurity.py`: The entry point for the application.